 By creating and arranging a mosaic of ideas (both organization-driven and crowdsourced) each tile can be positioned to form a brand mural people can understand and believe in—and, most importantly, engage with.

-Donald Trump would tell you his ethos is less mosaic than monolith, but he’s nailing brand management on every level.
+Donald Trump would tell you his ethos is less mosaic than monolith.
 He doesn’t care what anyone says or thinks about him, and all the naysaying in the world doesn’t seem make a dent in his resolve.
-The mosaic he’s created is overwhelming every tile his opponents attempt to place.
+The mosaic he’s created is overwhelming every tile his opponents attempt to place because he’s taught his followers that every tile that isn’t his, is a lie.

 The scariest part?
 Trump’s vision of the presidency is just like his brand: a sort of Queens-inflected manifest destiny, with a side of reality TV.
 But whereas Trump can get away with his toxic combination of bravado and petulance as a one-man media circus, whoever sits at the desk in the Oval Office needs to care deeply about what those he serves want and think and need.
 Can he become that president?
-It’s hard to say — but we’d be ill advised to take his word for it.
+It’s hard to say — but we’d be ill advised to take his word for it, because he’s shown us how little it means.

-The Presidency should be the most mosaic brand of all, and a true reflection of the nation behind it.
-That’s why we the People need to take our own tiles seriously — and do some very serious thinking about who should fill the role of Tile Placer in Chief.
+The Presidency should ultimately be treated as a mosaic brand writ large, and a reflection of the nation behind it.
+That’s why We the People need to take our own tiles seriously — and do some very serious thinking about who should fill the role of Tiler in Chief.